SEI-ATL-3-8/solo_project_1/README.md

 Your `readme.md` will be the resource document for your project.
 It needs to give a **clear overview** of the project from start to finish.

-Before beginning your project, the `readme.md` should describe your vision of the project and your plans on how to achieve your vision.
+Before beginning your project, the `readme.md` should describe your vision of the project and your plans on how to achieve your goals.

-After your project is complete, your `readme.me` should be updated with how your game works on a technical level, as well as your sources.
+After your project is complete, your `readme.me` should be updated with how your game works on a technical level, as well as the sources you used while working on your project.

 Requirements for your `readme.md`: